File reading/writing utility

 Raises:

-Download and untar a compressed tar archive, and save all files to the specified directory.
+Download and untar a compressed tar archive, saving all files to the specified directory.

 The tarfilename is used to open the tar file, extracting to the destinationDir specified.
 If no destinationDir is given, the local directory ‘.’ is used.
 Before downloading, a check is done to determine if the file was already downloaded and exists in the local file system.